ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 Before you begin the configuration process, make sure that the following requirements are met:

 - {{site.data.keyword.BluBareMetServers}} with VMware&reg; ESXi are provisioned with proper storage configuration and ESXi login credentials.
-- {{site.data.keyword.cloud}} Windows physical or {{site.data.keyword.virtualmachinesshort}} is available in the same data center as the {{site.data.keyword.BluBareMetServers}}.
+- {{site.data.keyword.cloud}} Windows physical or {{site.data.keyword.virtualmachinesshort}} are available in the same data center as the {{site.data.keyword.BluBareMetServers}}.
 Make sure that you know the public IP address of the {{site.data.keyword.cloud}} Windows server and the login credentials.
 - You have a computer with internet access, and with the web browser software and a Remote Desktop Protocol (RDP) client installed.

 ### Connecting to vCenter